Stefan Steć: Service in UNAMIR during the Rwandan genocide

-Amahoro Foundation
+Amahoro Foundation and death

 After the genocide was over in July 1994 Steć left UNAMIR and made a home with his partner Heather Kilner in The Hague.
 Working in computer technology, he saved enough money to establish in December 2001, along with Kilner, the Amahoro Foundation.
 Since then the foundation has assisted children, particularly orphans, with advanced education and relief from poverty in Rwanda, connecting people of goodwill, generally supported only by a website designed by Stec.
 In Kinyarwanda, amahoro means peace.

 For his exceptional courage in Rwanda, saving lives at the risk to his own, he was personally thanked by the Polish President Lech Wałęsa, who honored him with the Cross of Merit for Bravery.
 Steć dedicated this cross to all volunteers who stayed with UNAMIR and especially to General Dallaire, "whose courage and leadership kept us going despite the lack of support from the international community".

 In 2005, Steć was invited to a special showing of Hotel Rwanda in The Hague.
 After the film, which portrays the peacekeepers as ineffectual, there was a panel discussion during which Steć was publicly blamed for not having done enough to save Rwandan lives.

-Steć fell ill after the viewing.
-He stopped eating despite intervention by psychiatrists who had treated soldiers from the Dutch UN battalion in Srebrenica, and subsequently died due to complications from posttraumatic stress disorder in September 2005.
+Subsequently, Steć fell ill after the viewing.
+He stopped eating despite intervention by psychiatrists who had treated soldiers from the Dutch UN battalion in Srebrenica, and subsequently died due to complications from post traumatic stress disorder in September 2005.

-In the 2007 Canadian drama feature film Shake Hands with the Devil Steć is played by Mark Antony Krupa.
+In the 2007 Canadian drama feature film Shake Hands with the Devil, Steć is played by Mark Antony Krupa.